jameswilddev/craymel-quiz/readme.md

 (the question ID can be found at memory address 0x000fe5f0 while the game waits for the player to make a selection).

-If after all 60 primary questions are answered and a single Craymel has a highest score, the quiz ends with that Craymel as the player's match.
+If, after all 60 primary questions are answered, a single Craymel has a highest score, the quiz ends with that Craymel as the player's match.

 ### Tiebreaker Questions